Psychoeducation

 Identifying negative symptoms can be a great motivator in recovery.
 Moreover, withdrawal and cravings also come with physiological symptoms that when understood well, can help prevent relapse.
 For example, a person may begin to feel tired an hour or so before true withdrawal sets in.
 Recognizing this pre-warning sign can aid in combatting urges to use.

-Triggers & coping strategies
+Triggers & Coping Strategies

 Addiction treatment education always includes information regarding triggers and how to cope with them.
 Each person will need to identify unique emotional, environmental, social or other factors that stimulate a negative spiral into substance use.
 Once triggers are identified, they can be better handled.